 Encourage your children to peek inside the refrigerator or pantry so they can count their many blessings related to food!
 With such a variety of tastes and smells—not to mention the plethora of grocery stores in town and kitchen gadgets at home—our families have so much to be thankful for.

 Help your littlest writers make a list of five or six foods they’re thankful for.
 Ask them to include at least one item from each food group.

-Ask your daughter to make a list of her favorite memories related to food.
-If she draws a blank, jog her memory by reviewing the four seasons:
+Ask each child to make a list of favorite memories related to food.
+If they draw a blank, jog their memory by reviewing the four seasons:

 - You baked pumpkin muffins with Grandma last winter.